3174N/steve-is-tired/README.md

 Along the way, you find a can of *W◂◂RP Energy Drink*, which lets Steve go back to a recent point in time.
 Move boxes, flip switches, and rewind your way to the exit!

-This game consists of **$NUMBER** levels, and saves in the loading zone between them.
+This game consists of 10 levels.

 ## Play the game
 This game was made with WebGL in mind, in order to submit it on itch.io.
 You can play it [here](https://sfr.moe/play).